oat-sa/taohub-articles/forge/Administrator Guide/security-and-performance.md

 Security and Performance
 ========================

-For primary security purposes TAO can be considered to be a php website with DB storage.
+For primary security purposes, TAO can be considered being a PHP website with DB storage.
 This page covers the basics and some TAO specific items; dependent on the security requirements further reading may be necessary.
-Fortunately, there is a wealth of data available around the web about securing php sites.
+Fortunately, there is a wealth of data available around the web about securing PHP sites.

 Encrypting connections between client and server
 ------------------------------------------------